5anay/Data_Structs_Algs/README.md

 Optimized solutions (analyzing time and space complexity) Whether you're a beginner looking to get started or an experienced programmer brushing up on skills, this repository aims to provide clear explanations and efficient implementations for a variety of DSA concepts.

-📂 Current Contents
+Current Contents

-1️⃣ TinyPointers PDF
+TinyPointers PDF
-A detailed PDF resource covering key concepts about pointers in programming—essential for understanding memory management, dynamic data structures, and efficient algorithms.
+A detailed PDF resource covering key concepts about pointers in programming essential for understanding memory management, dynamic data structures, and efficient algorithms.

-🚀 Upcoming Implementations
+Upcoming Implementations

-🔧 Next Up: Implementation of TinyPointers Concepts
+Next Up: Implementation of TinyPointers Concepts
 I am currently working on an implementation of TinyPointers.

-🤝 Contributing
+Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or want to add new implementations, feel free to:

-Fork the repository
-Create a new branch
-Submit a pull request with your changes
-Let’s build an awesome DSA knowledge base together! 💡
+Contributions are very welcome!

-📬 Stay Connected
+Stay Connected

 For discussions, questions, or collaborations:

 Open an issue in the repository
 Reach out via GitHub Discussions
-Happy coding! 🖥️✨
+Happy coding!